 If you love the thick and creamy texture of espresso, but its slightly bitter taste ruins your experience, switch to cold brew espresso.
 The best part about making cold brew espresso at home is that it doesn’t require any fancy equipment like a traditional espresso.
-All you need is our carefully crafted recipe discussed in this article and a great selection of roasted coffee beans.
+All you need is quality roasted coffee beans and water.

 Let’s get started!

 How to Make Cold Brew Espresso at Home

 Here are the steps you need to follow to make your very own cold brew espresso.
 If you want to read more about tools, best beans, and other tips, you will find them below these instructions.

 It’s always best to use freshly ground coffee.
 Select your favorite medium or dark roast coffee beans and coarsely grind them.

 2. Add Water and Mix Well

 Once your coffee beans are ground, grab a pitcher or jar and mix the grounds with water.
 Keep stirring until each crushed bean is fully immersed.
 If using a jar, I put the lid on and give it a shake until the grounds are incorporated (i.e. no longer floating on top).

 Ratio: 1 part coffee to 2 parts water